unused/hyperbolic-tree-browser/slides/slides.md

 - Minimal Dependencies <!-- to JavaScript packages -->
 - Follow D3 (v4.9.1) Guidelines
-- No General Styles, No Hard Bound Styles <!-- no generic rules, no id rules -->
+- No General Styles; No Hard Bound Styles <!-- no generic rules, no id rules -->
 - A11y in Mind <!-- implement what learned in survey -->

 ## Current State

-- Complete Setup for Jest Testing Environment
+- Complete setup for Jest testing environment.
-- Implement Algorithm in Object-Oriented JavaScript converting to Poincaré Disk Model
+- Implement algorithm in object-oriented JavaScript converting to Poincaré disk model.
-- Use D3.js to Update Data and Animate View
+- Use D3.js to update data and animate view.
-- Ongoing Documentation
+- Write ongoing documentation.

 [Hyperbolic Tree Example]: images/basic_tree.png